TheMeowgicAlone/analytics-docs-working/docs/project-management/decisions/inaccurate-account-calibration/3-operational-dashboard-spec.md

 ## 3) Scope
 **In scope:** <what this dashboard slice covers operationally>
-This dashboard covers the initial signals of an inaccurate player rank calibration **Out of scope (Non-goals):** <explicit exclusions to prevent scope creep>
+This dashboard covers the initial signals of an inaccurate player rank calibration

+**Out of scope (Non-goals):** <explicit exclusions to prevent scope creep>
 The dashboard only covers winrate based signals, other indicators of player performance breakdown will be included in a future dashboard

 ---

 ## 4) Unit of Analysis (Grain)
 **One row/item represents:**
 Dot - Player
-Filters/Segments : event(ticket), role,
+Filters/Segments :
+event(ticket)
- (account / player / match / case / event / member)
+role (account / player / match / case / event / member)

 **Primary time windows supported:**
 Initial pass: lifetime, Past Year
  <e.g., 7d / 30d / 60d / season>

 **Eligibility rule (data sufficiency):** <minimum sample size or completeness required to interpret>
 At least 30 games played in lifetime, further segments require 10 games played minimum

 ---

 ## 5) Acceptance Criteria (Dashboard-Level)